Founder & Lead Editor

 Design and Build Quality

 The Upper: The upper is constructed from a tightly woven anti-debris mesh.
-It’s a ripstop fabric that is fully welded—meaning no stitches to rub against your foot or come apart.
+It's a ripstop fabric that is fully welded—meaning no stitches to rub against your foot or come apart.
 It feels robust.
 You can scrape this against granite or catch it on a briar patch, and it generally just shrugs it off.
 The SensiFit technology—those zig-zag overlays you see on the side—aren't just for looks; they cradle the foot from the midsole to the laces.
 And of course, it features the Quicklace system.
-You know what?
-You either love it or hate it.
-But functionally, it rarely loosens up during a run, and there is a little "garage" on the tongue to tuck the excess lace away so you don’t trip.
+People either love it or hate it, but functionally it rarely loosens up during a run, and there is a little "garage" on the tongue to tuck the excess lace away so you don't trip.

 The Midsole: Salomon uses their EnergyCell™+ compound here.
-Honestly, if you are coming from a Hoka or a maximalist cushioned shoe, this is going to feel firm.
+If you are coming from a Hoka or a maximalist cushioned shoe, this is going to feel firm.
 Very firm.
-But let me explain why that’s good.
-In deep mud and uneven terrain, you don't want a marshmallow; you want responsiveness.
+But in deep mud and uneven terrain, you don't want a marshmallow; you want responsiveness.
 You want to know exactly what the ground is doing under your foot.
 The midsole provides high energy return and durability, but it doesn't pamper your feet with plushness.

 The Outsole: This is the business end.
 We are talking about Mud Contagrip® rubber.
 It's a softer, stickier compound designed for adhesion.
 The lugs are 5mm deep and aggressive.
 They are widely spaced to stop mud from packing in.
 It's basically a soccer cleat for the mountains.